Is the Amazon Kindle Fire & Kindle Fire HD any good for Education Sector?

 Although more often associated with e-books and personal reading, the Kindle Fire and Kindle Fire HD are actually tablet devices that present exceedingly good value to schools.
-At £129 and £159 respectively (at the time of writing) you can see how schools can equip everyone in a class with one device each with a bank of 30 or more to share.
+At present prices you can see how schools can equip everyone in a class with one device each with a bank of 30 or more to share.
 It was at one of our meetings with a school’s management team that the use of the Kindle Fire was brought up.
 A parent governor who obviously had access to the device was quite keen for the school to consider the use of it.
 However, the school had already invested in their first 30 iPads; a trolley for secure storage, charging and syncing; an Apple TV to share the iPad screen for presentations and a Mac Mini to manage the devices, so to even propose the Kindle Fire was like throwing a curve ball to the school management.
 The proposal however did get us thinking….
 Would Kindle Fire be any good for education?

 What is the Kindle?

 Kindle is the chosen name for Amazon’s e-Readers.
 The latest devices from Amazon carrying the Kindle name are the Kindle Fire HD and Kindle Paperwhite (WiFi or WiFi+3G).
 While all devices in the Kindle family are great e-book readers, there are two distinct lines, the Kindle (including Kindle Paperwhite) and the Kindle Fire (including Kindle Fire HD).